Legal guide

 FAQ

-Questions legal buyers usually ask
+Questions law firms usually ask

 What is the best law firm client portal software?

-Why is Matter on this shortlist if it is not a full legal suite?
+Why is Matter on this shortlist?

-Inspect the client experience itself, how secure exchange works, how status stays visible, and whether the portal actually reduces follow-up instead of only providing a login.
+Review the client experience itself, how secure exchange works, how status stays visible, and whether the portal actually reduces follow-up instead of only providing a login.